 To add a test, use the following steps:

 Click on the Settings Icon

 Under Services, click on the + Add Test button.

 In the Add Test modal, you can configure the test as desired.

 Click on the Add button to save

 Sensor Test Cycle

-A sensor must be connected to at least one wireless network and can connect to a maximum of 4 wired and wireless networks in total.
-This could be 3 SSIDs + 1 Ethernet up to 1 SSID + 3 Ethernet if testing multiple ethernet VLANs.
+A sensor can test up to 4 networks - wired only, wireless only, or any mix-match of wired and wireless.
 When testing, the sensor will run the Core, Internal and External tests in a round-robin fashion as illustrated in the below image.
 There are also throughput tests that can be enabled to run at configurable predefined intervals (not pictured).

 Core Network Tests

 Core network tests check the network environment, network services, and external connectivity.
 The tests include: